ory/.github/profile/README.md

 # Ory: Open-source identity and access infrastructure for modern applications

 Ory provides scalable, flexible, and secure identity and access management (IAM) solutions that empower developers to build innovative applications.
-Whether you're handling billions of users or launching a startup, Ory makes security and compliance simple with open-source transparency and cutting-edge tools.
+Whether you handle billions of users or launch a startup, Ory makes security and compliance simple with open-source transparency and cutting-edge tools.

 ## Why engineers choose Ory

 - **API-first identity management**: Ory offers a developer-friendly, headless approach to user authentication and management with seamless frontend and backend integration.
-- **Modern access control**: Implement fine-grained permissions, relationship-based access control (RBAC/ABAC), and Zero Trust principles with Ory's high-performance tools.
+- **Modern access control**: Add fine-grained permissions, relationship-based access control (RBAC/ABAC), and Zero Trust principles with Ory's high-performance tools.
 - **Web-grade scalability**: Built with cloud-native technologies, Ory scales effortlessly to support hundreds of millions of active users and devices for the largest websites in the world.